 Table 5 summarizes employee perceptions related to respect and discrimination based on VHA's All Employee Survey responses.
-Medical center averages were similar to the VHA averages.
-Scores for the Director, Chief of Staff, and Associate Director were better than the medical center and VHA averages.
-However, opportunities appeared to exist for the ADPCS to improve employee attitudes toward workgroup relationships.
-Generally, leaders appeared to maintain an environment where staff felt respected and safe and discrimination was not tolerated.
+The healthcare system and leader averages for the selected survey questions were generally similar to or better than the VHA averages.
+Leaders appeared to maintain an environment where staff felt respected and safe, and discrimination was not tolerated.